 Step 1: Consider Your Room Size & Shape

 The size and shape of your room will determine what lighting fixtures you should use.
-If you have a large room with high ceilings, chandeliers or pendant lights may work best as they provide more light coverage than wall sconces or table lamps.
-If you have a small room with low ceilings, then wall sconces or recessed lighting might be better options as they will only take up a little visual space.
+For large rooms with high ceilings, chandeliers or pendant lights offer better light coverage than sconces or lamps.
+In small rooms with low ceilings, wall sconces or recessed lighting, taking up minimal visual space, are preferable.

 Step 2: Choose A Style That Fits Your Decor